-Throughout the high-risk period, a minimum of 10 grams of magnesium should be given to beef cattle every day.
-For beef cows nursing rapidly growing calves, 20 to 25 grams is better.
-For beef cattle on hay, 8 to 10 grams per day is adequate.
-For dairy cows, 30 grams of magnesium (60 grams or about 2 ounces of commercial grade MgO) per day is recommended.
-For calves, 4 to 8 grams per day (8 to 16 grams of MgO) is needed, depending on their ages.
-1
+For beef cattle, a minimum of 8 grams of magnesium per cow per day should be given.
+A daily rate of 15 to 30 grams is better but harder to achieve.

+For dairy cows, 30 grams of magnesium (50 grams or about 2 ounces of commercial grade MgO) per day is recommended.
+For calves, 4 to 8 grams per day (7 to 15 grams of MgO) is needed, depending on their age.

-Lactating ewes, just after giving birth during the tetany-susceptible period, should receive about 3 grams of magnesium (6 grams of MgO) per day.
+Lactating ewes, just after giving birth during the tetany-susceptible period, should receive about 3 grams of magnesium (5 grams of MgO) per day.